yizhong187/dsa1101-notes/test/README.md

 ### Forming a <u>Set of Features</u> for Training and for Testing

-**Item 1** - A matrix containing the predictors or features $ x $ associated with the training data:
+**Item 1** - A matrix containing the predictors or features $x$ associated with the training data:

 ```r
 train.x = train.data[ ,c("Lag1","Lag2","Lag3","Lag4","Lag5")]
 ```

-**Item 2** - A matrix containing the predictors or features $ x $ associated with the data for which we wish to make predictions:
+**Item 2** - A matrix containing the predictors or features $x$ associated with the data for which we wish to make predictions:

 ```r
 test.x = test.data[ ,c("Lag1","Lag2","Lag3","Lag4","Lag5")]